 2) Rwenzori Mountains National Park

-The Park contains the second highest number of Albertine Rift endemics of any Important Bird Area in Uganda, and the second highest number of species of the Afro tropical Highlands biome, both after Bwindi.
-There is an unconfirmed report of the globally near-threatened Lagden's Bush-shrike.
-The species of the Afro tropical Highlands biome include some spectacular or rare birds, such as Bamboo Warbler, Golden-winged Sunbird and Red-tufted Sunbird.
-Seventeen species of the Guinea–Congo Forests biome also occur, but all are well represented in other sites.
+The Park contains the second-highest number of Albertine Rift endemics of any Important Bird Area in Uganda, and the second-highest number of species of the Afro tropical Highlands biome, both after Bwindi.
+There is an unconfirmed report of the globally near-threatened Lagden’s Bush-shrike.
+The species of the Afro tropical Highlands biome include some spectacular or rare birds, such as Bamboo Warbler, Golden-winged Sunbird, and Red-tufted Sunbird.
+Seventeen species of Guinea–Congo Forests biome also occur, but all are well represented in other sites.